minhhiep05/vps-docker-caddy-stack/README.md

 | `viewlogs.yourdomain.com` | Logdy (real-time log tail) | Basic Auth |
 | `accesslog.yourdomain.com` | GoAccess dashboard | Basic Auth |

 DNS: 5 `A` records point directly at the VPS public IP.
-Caddy handles certificate issuance per-domain automatically on first request.
+Caddy handles certificate issuance per-domain automatically on first request. *(This lab's VPS has since been torn down — see the screenshots below for evidence of the working deployment.)*

 ---